A project of the Partnership for a New American Economy

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Kentucky.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 4,100 jobs and more than $334 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to Kentucky between 2010 and 2013 will translate into 2,495 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 1,700 jobs and add more than $146 million to Gross State Product by 2014.

 In Kentucky, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $217 million to Gross State Product in 2014.